Community Standards Code Policy

 i.
 The Community Standards Board’s determination shall be made on the basis of whether it is more likely than not that the Accused Student violated the Community Standards Code.

 j.
-If the Community Standards Board determines a violation has been committed, a recommendation concerning sanctions will be made to the DCS subject to his/her approval.
+If the Community Standards Board determines a violation has been committed, a recommendation concerning sanctions will be made to the Dean of Students subject to his/her approval.

 k.
 Formal rules of process, procedure, and/ or technical rules of evidence, such as are applied in criminal or civil court, are not used in Community Standards Code proceedings.